Business resources that take the fear out of finances, giving you the freedom to pursue what matters most.

 I wanted to buy some new leather boots for myself.
 I had budgeted $100 I think which was the most I’d ever spent on shoes.
 I went to my nieces birthday party and saw a mama there wearing the PERFECT pair of cognac military boots.
 I immediately found them on Nordstrom.
 The shoes were $200.
 DOUBLE MY BUDGET!
 I justified the PRICE because I perceived the boots were the solution to the desire/want I had.
 I doubled by original budget because these boots seemed to be the solution to my problem!

 The reality is if they have already said “no” there’s not a lot of persuading we can do from there with that client.
 Sales you have to fight for just never turn out to feel like wins!
 But we can learn from that “no” and better understand where our clients are coming from.

-And a big one, do YOU have confidence in the price you charge?
 Do you know exactly why you charge what you do?
 That’s important.
 If you are letting that “I’m a fraud” mindset trickle into your sales process and already doubting the price before you hit send … your clients will feel that.

 If you’re struggling to book your ideal client at the price-point you want—I put together a full class on this called “The Art of the Sale”.
 It’s available now in the Creative Money Academy.

 Need someone to gracefully speak to your fast-paced heart, and show you how to get your personal and business finances (they’re all related!) in order?
 Clients say I’m honest even when it hurts, with deliciously compelling suggestions that may want to make you want to bleed a highlighter dry all over our meeting notes: let’s get you from overworked and underpaid to profitable and sustainable.